stdm/stdm.github.io/data-science-book.md

 ---

 ### Braschler, Stadelmann, Stockinger (Eds.)
-#### Springer, 2018 (to appear)
+**Springer, 2018 (to appear)**

-Companion website to the upcoming book *Applied Data Science - Lessons Learned for the Data-Driven Business*.
+Companion website to the upcoming book *Applied Data Science - Lessons Learned for the Data-Driven Business*, to appear summer 2018.

 ## Synopsis